 Lansdowne Warwick advised GBT on their energy and transport consumption and recommended reductions.
 Liz also prepared global environmental standards for all new offices.
 This focuses on energy, waste, water, pollution, health and wellbeing, materials, waste and travel: from choosing a site, to fitting out, to occupation.
 2017.

-Liz is delighted to continue providing sustainability and auditing advice on SPE’s environmental management system and environmental initiatives at their London headquarters.
+Liz is delighted to continue providing sustainability and auditing advice on a global entertainment brand’s environmental management system and environmental initiatives at their London headquarters.

-Liz also visited the environmental team at the Culver City Studios in LA in August to look round the studio’s green initiatives on set and within their operations.
+Liz also visited the environmental team in LA in August to look round the green initiatives on at their LA HQ and within their operations.
 February 2017

 Liz is proud to have contributed to and been a part of the the latest publication from Powerful Thinking on reducing energy and opportunities for more sustainable solutions.
 The guide offers detailed explanations of the energy processes involved in events and provides a framework to plan for more efficiency, setting targets and measuring impacts working with suppliers and other stakeholders.
 The Guide – Smart Energy for Festivals and Events – was launched at the Green Events and Innovations Conference 2017 run by A Greener Festival.
 March 2017

 Liz is working with AIS (Advanced Interior Solutions) to enhance their environmental management system and to bring in line with the 2015 standards.
 AIS are committed to considering their environmental impacts within their operations and design and construction projects.
 March 2017